How To Build a Nourishing Morning and Evening Routine That Works For You

 Here’s where to start:

-Map out what your ideal (but realistic) morning and evening routine looks like by writing down all the things you want to do.
+Map out what your ideal (but realistic) morning and evening routine would look like by writing down all the things you want to do.
+Identify the rituals that will nourish your mind, body and soul.

 Once you’ve done your brain dump, prioritise all your rituals from most important to least important into a list.

-It’s up to you how many rituals you put into your routine.
-I recommend between 5-8 big and small rituals but you might prefer doing 3 things or even 10 things.
+It’s personally up to you to choose how many rituals you put into your routine.
+I usually go for between 5-8 big and small rituals but you might prefer doing 3 things or even 10 things.

 Try out different variations of your routine to see which one suits you best.